Considering a DIY outdoor kitchen project?

 Perhaps you already have a grill that you’re in love with… But you want to step up your outdoor living space.

-Rather than going for a full outdoor kitchen… You may prefer to simply add a bar station.
+Rather than going for a full outdoor kitchen… You may prefer to simply incorporate an outdoor bar station.
 This will allow you to grill while still having a place for guests to sit.

-A layout like this one would take 2-4 hours to install with RTA.
+A layout like this one would take 2-4 hours to install with RTA (concrete countertop included).

-Maybe you already have the perfect grill… But you’re not looking for bar seating.
+Maybe you already have the perfect stainless steel grill… But you’re not looking for bar seating.

 How nice would it be to have a prep area outside?
 We know how annoying it can be to constantly run in and out of the house for various items.
 It can feel like the Benny Hill theme is on a loop when you’re running in and out like that!

-A countertop & storage station allows you to keep everything in one place.
+A countertop & storage station allows you to have easy access to everything in one place.
 Cooking and hosting outdoors will be far more convenient.
-Not only do you have plenty of space to prep meals… You can serve all sorts of food items to act as a buffet for your guests.
+Not only do you have plenty of counter space to utilize as food prep space… You can serve all sorts of food items to act as a buffet entertainment area for your guests.

-A storage station like this will take about 2-4 hours with RTA.
+A storage space station like this will take about 2-4 hours with RTA.

 After reading through all this information, you’re probably wondering what the next step is.